 It is important to note the benefits of exercise multiply when you incorporate different types of exercise into your routine.
 For example, a combination of stretching and strengthening works better than just stretching and just strengthening.

-At Fulcrum therapy, we are experts in helping you design an exercise program unique for your needs and ensuring that you are exercising safely and effectively.
+Our practitioners at Fulcrum Therapy Body Wellness Clinic are experts in helping you design an exercise program unique for your needs and ensuring that you are exercising safely and effectively.

 In some cases of acute pain, medications can be a great alternative to create symptom relief.
 There are over-the- counter (OTC) medications for pain relief and there are stronger options available through prescription drugs to assist in pain that is more severe.